 Ms. Fitch currently collaborates with Cornish alumn, Harold Belskus.
 The two of them create dynamic a musical conversation that is exciting and virtuoustic.
 They are inspired by artists such as Rodrigo y Gabriella, Stephane Grappelli, and Herbi Hancock.
 The two also find inspiration in the trees, clouds and in everyday life.
 “Music is all around, everywhere, all the time.
 You just have to tune in….”

-Harold Belskus and Ms. Fitch are currently working on a full-length album with their larger project, A Cedar Suede.
+Harold Belskus and Ms. Fitch are releasing a full-length album with their larger project, A Cedar Suede.
 This group is a ravishing fusion of hypnotic latin rythmns and ephemeral melodies.
 For more information visit www.acedarsuede.com